 That’s when it hit us: had our account been hacked?

 Our first instinct was to send Airbnb a strongly worded, panicky email.
 So we mustered up our courage and sent an email like:

 “um, excuse me, sorry to bother you, but could you please help us to understand this email?
 From China?
 Which we’re not?
 Ok, thanks!”

 Yeah, rightful indignation isn’t exactly our strong suit.
 I guess we were still half hoping that it was all just some kind of mistake with a reasonable explanation that could be helpfully and quickly sorted out.

 Shortly after our way-too-polite email, we got an email back from AirBnB like “our automated response system took one look at your pathetic email and deleted it.
 Try again.”
 Damn you, sassy auto responders.
 It was clear we were going to have to take this to the next level: the phone.

 Ugh.
 I hate calling people on the phone.
 It’s this whole awkward thing where you have to interact with people and it’s just my least favorite.

 But you know what?
 I pulled on my grown-up pants and practiced my phone voice and Googled for a good hour to figure out the right number to call, like a real f***king boss.

-That Time Airbnb Didn’t Care that My Account was Hacked
+Airbnb Customer Service Didn’t Care that My Account was Hacked

 So we call Airbnb and politely explain what’s going on.
 And they’re like, super friendly, but also they can’t do anything to help us at this time.
 They’ll pass our information onto the correct department, who will get back to us very soon, oh and is there anything else that we needed help with today?